- California government car insurance for low-income drivers

 What is the cheapest car insurance company for low-income people?

-In California, Geico is the cheapest car insurance company with the average rate of $367.
-However, that’s based on average rates and may differ for you, so it’s important to shop around.
+In California, GEICO offers the cheapest car insurance with an average rate of $367.
+However, since this is based on average rates, your actual cost will vary, so it’s important to shop around.

 Does California have car insurance for low-income individuals?